 We offer a range of clinical lactation services, to help with questions during pregnancy, the first days of life, on returning to work and when weaning.

 An assessment involves both mum and baby, and may include a thorough examination of oral function for the infant.
 We provide advice on positioning and attachment and education about how to manage common feeding issues.

-Dr Emily Jones (Osteopath & IBCLC) has qualified as an International Board Certified Lactation Consultant to provide clinical management of breastfeeding.
+Both Emily Jones (Osteopath & IBCLC) and Emily Brittingham (IBCLC) are qualified as International Board Certified Lactation Consultants to provide clinical management of breastfeeding.
 An IBCLC can reassure you when breastfeeding and lactation are going well, and provide information and support to help prevent and manage common concerns.
 IBCLC lactation consultants are knowledgeable about up-to-date evidence-based practices, experienced in complex breastfeeding issues, sensitive to the needs of both mothers and children, and are ethical in their practice.

 To ensure you and your child get the best care, we work in association with other health professionals.
 These include general practitioners, paediatricians, maternal and child health nurses, lactation consultants, paediatric dentists and speech pathologists.
 This may include referral to other health professionals in helping supporting mother and baby.